didactek/deft-mcp2221/README.md

 Formats of the request and response are well-documented in the datasheet.
 Operations cover pin and protocol configuration, queries for ADC and GPIO, and high-level I2C operations.

+On macOS, the HID side of the adapter is bound to a system driver (AppleUserUSBHostHIDDevice), and attempts to open the interface are rebuffed with (slightly formatted):

+  Error Domain=IOUSBHostErrorDomain Code=-536870203
+  "Failed to create IOUSBHostObject."
+  UserInfo={NSLocalizedRecoverySuggestion=Another client likely has exclusive access.,
+    NSLocalizedDescription=Failed to create IOUSBHostObject., NSLocalizedFailureReason=Exclusive open of usb object failed.}

+using the deft-simple-usb package, or simply:

+  Access denied (insufficient permissions)

+using libusb.

-Presumably, request/response is made using USB bulk transfer operations.
-The datasheet suggests the device offers two configurations: one for UART and the other presents as HID.
+The datasheet indicates the device offers two configurations: one for UART and the other (for I2C, GPIO, and ADC/DAC) presents as HID.

-The details of accessing the HID mode are TBD.
+Swift doesn't yet appear to recommend a framework for accessing HID.
+The IOHIDManager interface seems to be the way to access HID, and it is Objective-C and part of IOKit.
+(Note the documentation for IOKit suggests it has been replaced by DriverKit, but this is only true for the kernel-mode facets of IOKit.
+Usermode access to HID devices remains possible in Catalina and beyond.)

+This implementation uses hidapi for its portability and its compact interface.
+(The macOS hidapi wraps the IOKit frameworks mentioned above.)
+A future version should move to a framework based implementation, especially if an idiomatic Swift API becomes available.
+A framework-based implementation would eliminate the dependence on brew and additional components, which would simplify use of this package.

 ## Installation Notes